 Victoria is a somewhat small city located in the state of Minnesota.
-With a population of 8,676 people and two constituent neighborhoods, Victoria is the 116th largest community in Minnesota.
-Much of the housing stock in Victoria was built relatively recently.
-The construction of new real estate can often be taken as an indication that the local Victoria economy is robust, and that jobs or other amenities are attracting an influx of new residents.
-This seems to be the case in Victoria, where the median household income is $131,833.00.
+With a population of 10,546 people and two constituent neighborhoods, Victoria is the 98th largest community in Minnesota.
+Victoria has seen a significant amount of newer housing growth in recent years.
+Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
+This seems to be the case in Victoria, where the median household income is $166,477.00.

 Victoria home prices are not only among the most expensive in Minnesota, but Victoria real estate also consistently ranks among the most expensive in America.

-Victoria is a decidedly white-collar city, with fully 92.46% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Victoria is a city of managers, sales and office workers, and professionals.
-There are especially a lot of people living in Victoria who work in management occupations (24.65%), sales jobs (17.03%), and business and financial occupations (11.18%).
+Victoria is a decidedly white-collar city, with fully 93.25% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Victoria is a city of managers, professionals, and sales and office workers.
+There are especially a lot of people living in Victoria who work in management occupations (18.19%), business and financial occupations (12.34%), and computer science and math (11.31%).

 Also of interest is that Victoria has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.36% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 13.29% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The people who call Victoria home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Victoria residents report their race to be White, followed by Asian.
-Important ancestries of people in Victoria include Norwegian, Irish, Swedish, and English.
+Important ancestries of people in Victoria include German, Irish, Norwegian, English, and Swedish.

 The most common language spoken in Victoria is English.
-Other important languages spoken here include Spanish and Miao/Hmong.
+Other important languages spoken here include Spanish and German/Yiddish.